linn221/Book-Inventory/journal.md

 - [ ] sort the purchase records by total_bill
 - [!] extension for suggestions of eloquent method
 - [x] want to separate javascript code and blade syntax
+- [?] show error messages on invalid course_id or books
+- [?] validation on update student, don't allow an existing student name or roll no
 - [ ]